sanchesrfl/personal-financial-data-app/README.md

 Feel free to locally use it for your own personal data expenses analysis. :)

+The App expect a simple csv tabular schema of a purchase event:

+- date | date of purchase on format YYYY-MM-DD (string)
+- payment_type | type of payment (debit, credit..) (string)
+- price | value of the purchase/expanse (string)
+- category | what type of purchase/expanse? (ex: food, gasoline, rent) (string)
+- subcategory | is there a sub-type worth monitoring? (ex: groceries, restaurant, transport) (string)

 ###### Running the Project

 - Make sure all dependencies are installed (you can use pip install if not)